 NESTcc is an initiative of the Medical Device Innovation Consortium (MDIC).
 A full list of MDIC staff and their roles within the organization, in addition to the NESTcc staff listed below, can be found here.

-Rachael L. Fleurence, PhDExecutive Director NESTcc
+Rachael L. Fleurence, PhDExecutive Director

 Rachael L. Fleurence, PhD

-Rachel R. Rath, MPH
+Rachel R. Rath, MBA, MPH

-Rachel R. Rath, MPH is the Deputy Director for the NEST Coordinating Center.
+Rachel R. Rath, MBA, MPH is the Chief of Staff for the NEST Coordinating Center.
 She joins MDIC from the Patient-Centered Outcomes Research Institute (PCORI).
 Since joining PCORI in 2014, she helped build and manage the development of the PCORnet, the National Patient-Centered Clinical Research Network, a transformational effort to engage patients and leverage electronic health data to improve the speed and efficiency of clinical research in the United States.
 Most recently she focused her on governance, sustainability, and communications efforts to advance the mission of PCORnet.
 PCORI’s investment in PCORnet has exceeded $400 million from a combination of infrastructure and research investments.
 In March 2017, the PCORnet partners successfully launched an independent non-profit entity to advance the long-term sustainability of PCORnet.
 Prior to joining PCORI, she worked with disease-specific organizations including the National Multiple Sclerosis Society and the COPD Foundation and served as an Applied Behavioral Analysis (ABA) Therapist for children with Autism Spectrum Disorders.